Skip to content

 • The school's Internal Medicine Residency Program created the "Implicit Bias Improvement Group in 2019" which "led residency-wide town halls dedicated to challenging long standing structural racism within our institution."
 Subsequent efforts from this group have "led to various initiatives including the implementation of an implicit bias academic half day and a departmental health equity rounds."

-• The school's Applicant Information page states that "Our decision process is made by a diverse committee that completes a holistic review of each applicant and the qualities they will bring to our program.
+• The school's Applicant Information page states, "Our decision process is made by a diverse committee that completes a holistic review of each applicant and the qualities they will bring to our program.
 This committee consists of many of the people you will meet on your interview day, all of whom participate in implicit bias training on an annual basis."

 Curriculum Changes and Requirements